-- a) Building heights for various locations throughout WESTON 7 are identified on Schedule 3.
-Where Mid-Rise Buildings are specifically identified as a permitted use within any designation in this Plan, they shall be a minimum height of 3 storeys or 11 metres in height, whichever is greater.
-Mid-Rise Buildings shall be a maximum height of 8 storeys, or 27 metres in height, whichever is less. - b) For a Mid-Rise Building to achieve the identified maximum height on any site, in any designation in this Plan, the City shall be satisfied that that the building is compatible with, and can be sensitively integrated with the surrounding and abutting land uses.
-The key is the appropriate transition to adjacent residential uses and Low-Rise built forms and the City shall require supporting studies, such as shadow and privacy assessments, and may implement special measures in the Zoning By-law, such as reduced building heights, angular planes, step backs, increased building setbacks, or enhanced landscape buffers to ensure sensitive integration. - c) Built forms that are considered to be Mid-Rise Buildings include: - i.
-Street, block and stacked townhouses; - ii.
+- a) Built forms that are considered to be Mid-Rise Buildings include: - Street, block, back-to-back and stacked townhouses; - ii.
 Apartment buildings; - iii.
 Office buildings; and - iv.
-Mixed-use buildings. - d) Proposed development for a Mid-Rise Building shall meet the following criteria, to the satisfaction of the City: - i.
+Mixed-use buildings. - b) Building heights for various locations throughout WESTON 7 are identified on Schedule 2.
+Where Mid-Rise Buildings are specifically identified as a permitted use within any designation in this Plan, they shall be above 3 storeys or 11 metres in height, whichever is greater.
+Mid-Rise Buildings shall be a maximum height of 8 storeys, or 27 metres in height, whichever is less.
+The actual height of any development will be calculated from established grade to the top of the building, including the mechanical penthouse and any roof ornamentation. - c) The maximum density of any Mid-Rise development on any site or block within the Mixed Use I designation shall be a Floor Space Index of 3.75. - d) For a Mid-Rise Building to achieve the identified maximum height or density on any site, in any designation in this Plan, the City shall be satisfied that that the building is compatible with, and can be sensitively integrated with the surrounding and abutting land uses.
+The key is the appropriate transition to adjacent residential uses and Low-Rise built forms and the City shall require supporting studies, such as shadow, wind and privacy assessments, and may implement special measures in the Zoning By-law, such as reduced building heights, angular planes, step backs, increased building setbacks, or enhanced landscape buffers to ensure sensitive integration. - e) Proposed development for a Mid-Rise Building shall meet the following criteria, to the satisfaction of the City: - i.
 Suitable Site Mid-Rise Buildings should be on a site of suitable size for the proposed development, and provide adequate landscaping, amenity features, buffering, on-site parking and garbage pickup and recycling services.
-Mid-Rise Buildings shall have frontage onto a Collector or Arterial Road; - i.
-Proximity to Amenities Mid-Rise Buildings should be located in proximity to the Pedestrian Realm Network, public service facilities and other amenities. - iii.
-Parking For all Mid-Rise Buildings, the City shall encourage the use of underground and/or structured parking facilities to accommodate required vehicular and bicycle parking; - iv.
-Podium/base Mid-Rise Buildings should be placed on a podium building which is a maximum of 3 storeys in height, setting the scale of the appropriate street wall height; - v.
-Massing and Setbacks The portion of the building above the podium structure of any Mid-Rise Building shall maintain a floor plate size and massing configuration that permits adequate sky view and minimizes shadow impacts.
-The portion of the building above the podium structure of any Mid-Rise Building is required to step back a minimum of 3 metres from the podium façade that forms the street wall; - vi.
+Mid-Rise Buildings shall have frontage onto a Collector or Arterial Road; - ii.
+Proximity to Amenities Mid-Rise Buildings should be located in proximity to the Pedestrian Realm Network, public service facilities and other amenities; - iii.
+Parking For all Mid-Rise Buildings, the City shall require the use of structured parking facilities to accommodate required vehicular and bicycle parking; - iv.
+Floorplate Mid-Rise Buildings shall maintain a floor plate size and massing configuration that permits adequate sky view and minimizes shadow impacts; and - v.
 Placement and Orientation Mid-Rise Buildings shall be sited to align to streets and open spaces to frame these areas.
-The minimum separation between slabs and other buildings is 11 metres for the building elements above the podium, and where there are windows; and - vii.
-Front/Exterior Side Yard Setbacks The front yard set-back shall be a minimum of 4.5 metres parking/access to parking is not required, or a minimum of 6.5 metres where such yard provides parking or access to parking.
-The front/exterior side yard set-back shall be appropriately landscaped, and compatible with adjacent buildings.
-A pedestrian path should provide a route from the front door to the sidewalk.
-Most of the front/exterior side yard should be soft surface, not hard surface/paved.
+The minimum separation between slabs and other buildings is 15 metres.